notofonts/noto-docs/src/miniarticles/NotoSansBuhid.md

 # Noto Sans Buhid

-Noto Sans Buhid is a sanserif design for texts in the Buhid script.
+Noto Sans Buhid is a sans serif design for texts in the Buhid script.

-Noto Sans Buhid has multiple weights, contains 44 glyphs, 2 OpenType features, and supports 30 characters: Buhid.
+Noto Sans Buhid has multiple weights, contains 44 glyphs, 2 OpenType features, and supports 30 characters from the Unicode block : Buhid.

 ## Supported writing systems